 - 1. Data Provider receives data from the source (e.g., Project, Instrument Team, etc.). - 2.
 Data Provider utilizes PDS provided tools to prepare the data for submission. - 3.
 Data Provider submits transformed/labeled data to the Discipline Node via an agreed interface (e.g., FTP, Data Brick, etc.). - 4.
 Discipline Node receives data/metadata from the Data Provider and stages it in local storage. - 5.
 Discipline Node utilizes PDS tools or tools based on a common library to prepare the data for archive. - 6.
-Discipline Node initiates harvesting of the archive, which registers product metadata in the Inventory service.
+Discipline Node initiates harvesting of the archive, which registers product metadata in the Inventory (Registry) service.
 Metadata registrations are authorized by the Security service. - 7.
-Discipline Node manages housekeeping information and/or augments metadata for search enhancement via the Operator Portal.
+Discipline Node manages housekeeping information and/or augments metadata for search enhancement via the Operator Portal. - 8.
+Engineering Node periodically pulls content from the Inventory (Registry) service at the DN to an aggregate Registry service.

 The second scenario focuses on using the Ingest service instead of the Harvest service for product registration.
-The Ingest service, planned for a later development phase, will facilitate the incorporation of product registration into a Data Provider's pipeline.
+The Ingest service, planned for a later development phase, will facilitate the incorporation of product registration into a

+Data Provider's pipeline.
 The following diagram details the ingestion flow for the second scenario: